Showing posts with label Andys Man Club. Show all posts

 Community Link

-You might be starting to spot a pattern here, but this is mainly available in Stafford.
-They will go further afield into mid-staffordshire.But if you need to attend a doctors appointment and public transport is difficult for you, try this service.
+You might be starting to spot a pattern here, but this is available in Stafford.
+They will go further afield into mid-staffordshire, but if you need to attend a doctors appointment and public transport is difficult for you, try this service.
 They provide a wheelchair-friendly transport service for people with mobility difficulties.
-They're a friendly bunch and their are vehicles specially equipped to help passengers with mobility needs, and if you need a carer to accompany you, they can join you free of charge.
+They're a friendly bunch and there are vehicles specially equipped to help passengers with mobility needs, and if you need a carer to accompany you, they can join you free of charge.
 There is a small fee for each trip but it's certainly cheaper than a taxi.
+You must be a member, the membership form is very simple and quick to fill out.
+Once you've completed that you can book a wheelchair taxi to your heart's content.

 They are always on the lookout for volunteer drivers and passenger assistants.
-If this is something you're interested in the visit their website.
+If this is something you're interested in then click here.

 Airport assistance